moritzlindner/PatchR/README.md

 # PatchR
-### PatchR: An environment for handling and analyzing electrophysiological (Patch Clamp) measurements
+### PatchR: An environment for handling and analyzing electrophysiological (Patch Clamp) measurements in R

 ## Installation
 ```{r}